lastiwan89/single-page-dev-porfolio/README.md

 - I love the way layer utilities in main css do more thing like configuring for more simple syntax at the tsx file
 - i am also use prettier plugin tailwindcss for better sorting class
 - next time i want to use husky to be better code committing.
+- i am sorry if you find some semantic elements like `<br/>` in my components. i just cheat to be more flexible when displaying the text.
+- i do a lot of displaying background image things. i am sorry, i just can't figure it out how to do properly to achieve the original from figma file.
+- i do a lot of cheat like props too.

 ### Built with